Duncan1738/Solar-Power-Prediction-using-XGBoost-Transformer-Model/README.md

 This repository presents the code and methodology behind the paper:

-**"Enhanced Time Series-Based Solar Power Prediction Using Minimal Feature Selection"**
+**"Enhanced Time Series-Based Solar Power Prediction Using Minimal Feature Selection."**

 ##  Overview